pinchbv/floor/README.md

 # Floor
 **A supportive SQLite abstraction for your Flutter applications.**

+This package is in a very early development stage.
+Better don't use it.

 *Floor - the bottom layer of a [Room](https://developer.android.com/topic/libraries/architecture/room).*

 ## Bugs and Feedback